ShyamalKacha/SOL_Trading_bot/WALLET_BALANCE_DOCS.md

 - Private keys are loaded from environment variables and never logged
 - All RPC calls are made securely over HTTPS
 - Token balances are read-only operations that don't require private key access

+## Complete Implementation
+The complete implementation in `app/main.py` includes:
+- Proper imports for all required libraries
+- Error handling for all RPC calls
+- Fallback to public RPC if Helius API key is not available
+- Proper token symbol and name mapping
+- Correct decimal handling for all token types